phetsims/gas-properties/doc/model.md

 * no rotational kinematics
 * no gravity

 TODO: Describe how initial velocity of particles is determined.
-Angle is random for a "dispersion" range.
+Angle is randomly chosen from a "dispersion" range.
 Speed is based on a Gaussian distribution of temperature.

 ## Container